MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/development/enabling-oauth-confidential-clients-with-ad-fs.md

 ## Prerequisites
 You'll need the following resources:

--   GitHub client tools
+-   GitHub client tools.

--   AD FS in Windows Server 2016 Technical Preview 4 or later (This article assumes that AD FS has been installed.)
+-   AD FS in Windows Server 2016 Technical Preview 4 or later.
+(This article assumes that AD FS has been installed.)

--   Visual Studio 2013 or later
+-   Visual Studio 2013 or later.

 ## Create an application group